SpatialDeploy/SpatialStudio/README.md

 - `framerate` defines the frames per second.
 - `outputPath` defines the path to the output spatial file.

-A frame is added using the `splv.Encoder.add_frame(path, minX, minY, minZ, maxX, maxY, maxZ, removeNonvisible=False)` function.
+A frame from an `nvdb` is added using the `splv.Encoder.add_frame(path, minX, minY, minZ, maxX, maxY, maxZ, removeNonvisible=False)` function.
 - `path` defines the path to the `nvdb` file to add.
 - `min*` and `max*` define the bounding box of the frame within the `nvdb`
 - `removeNonvisible` controls whether the encoder automatically detects and removes non-visible voxels before encoding.
+This can increase encoding time, so only enable it if your frames have many non-visible voxels (i.e. a solid volume).

+A frame from a `vox` file is added using the `splv.Encoder.add_vox_frame(path, removeNonvisible=False)` function.
+- `path` defines the path to the `vox` file to add.
-This can significantly increase encoding time, so only enable it if your frames have many non-visible voxels.
+- `removeNonvisible` controls whether the encoder automatically detects and removes non-visible voxels before encoding.
+This can increase encoding time, so only enable it if your frames have many non-visible voxels (i.e. a solid volume).

 Once all frames have been added, you must call `splv.Encoder.finish()` to complete encoding.
 After `finish()` has been called, the encoder is invalid and no more frames can be added.